ellahad/ellahad-Phase-4-Project/README.md

 5).
 Presentation of findings through clear visualizations and a compelling narrative to facilitate decision-making by stakeholders.

 ## Dataset Overview
-- This project uses a dataset from obtained from Kaggle.The dataset was originally web extracted from the Zillow website(Filter == USA housing).
+- This project uses a dataset obtained from Kaggle.
+The dataset was originally web-extracted from the Zillow website(Filter == USA housing).

-- The dataset contains information on various regions, cities, and states along with thier property values over time.
+- The dataset contains information on various regions, cities, and states along with their property values over time.

 - By examining factors such as regional demographics and property characteristics, we seek to understand what influences property values in different areas.

 - The target variable is in the price column.

-- The dataset can be downloaded directly from kaggle  or from this repo in Data.csv file.
+- The dataset can be downloaded directly from Kaggle  or this repo in the Data.csv file.

-## Data Analysis And Timeseries Forecasting
+## Data Analysis And Time-series Forecasting
-- Data prepreparation,feature engineering and data analysis was performed on the dataset.
+- Data preparation, feature engineering, and data analysis were performed on the dataset.

 - Time series forecasting was then performed on the dataset to obtain the top 5 zip codes with the highest RIO.

-- From the forecasting,the following visualized zipcodes were found to be the best in terms of investment opportunity.
+- From the forecasting, the following visualized zip codes were found to be the best in terms of investment opportunity.

 ![image](https://github.com/ellahad/ellahad-Phase-4-Project/assets/92978069/e5941feb-af15-4f35-8dcb-c660f49aaf49)